kkwentus/audit_client_setup/README.md

 ex:
   * knife bootstrap NODEIP --sudo -x USER -i KEY --node-ssl-verify-mode none -N CHEFNODELABEL -r 'recipe[audit_client_setup]'

 The attributes as defined in this cookbook set the chef-client to checkin every 15 minutes both either Windows of Linux.
-In the case of the chef-client cookbook, the attributes are different per platform.
+In the case of the chef-client cookbook, the attributes that need to be set to trigger this Chef capability are different per platform.

-#### Documentation on chef-client cookbook functionality, and all available attributes
+#### Documentation on chef-client cookbook functionality, and all available attributes with default value information
 https://supermarket.chef.io/cookbooks/chef-client